-Credit risk is the risk of loss due to a counter-party's inability to meet its obligations under a financial instrument or contractual agreement that will result in a financial loss to the Company.
+Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
 The Company's credit risk exposure includes the carrying amounts of cash and cash equivalents and amounts receivable.
 To limit the credit risk exposure on its cash and cash equivalents, the Company holds all its cash and cash equivalents in credit worthy financial institutions.
-The Company believes no impairment is necessary in respect of amounts receivable and other assets as balances are monitored on a regular basis with the result that exposure to credit losses is insignificant.
-The Company's exposure to and management of credit risk has not changed materially from that of the prior year.
+The Company believes no impairment is necessary in respect of amounts receivable from MCC Ramu NiCo Limited and other receivables as balances are monitored on a regular basis with the result that exposure to credit losses is immaterial.
+The Company's management of credit risk has not changed materially from that of the prior year.